 There are several impatiens diseases, including fungal blights and rots, viruses, and bacterial wilt.
 Most fungal issues are a result of wet foliage or overcrowding.
 Leaf spots and rotting can signal fungal problems.
 Avoiding wet foliage and ensuring adequate spacing can help.
 Neem oil can also help treat fungal issues.

-Impatiens Necrotic Spot Virus (INSV) can be a serious impatiens flowers disease that is brought about by thrips.
+Impatiens Necrotic Spot Virus (INSV) can be a serious impatiens flower disease that is brought about by thrips.
 Also common is bacterial wilt, which is recognized by sudden wilting and collapse of plants, as well as oozing of stems when cut.
 Plants will eventually rot to the soil line and must be removed and discarded.